AbiramiSnd/Thesis_script/README.md

 ## Notes
 The script have been updated on 28th october and will not be modified untill 6th december.
-These programs are still under developpemnt to build a robust tool in the future.
+These programs are still under developpemnt to build a robust integrative tool in the future.